+Answer: False.
 In recent times there has been a positive trend towards ACLR patients being encouraged to pass functional tests, in addition to the orthopaedic surgeon’s assessment prior to returning to sport.

 These tests which are described in the literature are, (although not limited to):